mof8-bit/BioInfoRepository/MasterNotes.md

 ```bash
 gcloud storage cp sample4_mof8_sorted.bam gs://gu-biology-dept-class/ClassProject/bam
 ```
-you forgot to rename this sample4_mof8... that made it hard to identify which sample you added to bucket! (maeve)
+**you forgot to rename this sample4_mof8... that made it hard to identify which sample you added to bucket! (maeve)**

-## Class 20:
+## Class 20: Make Figures to Look at Ecology
+Review:
+1. We built an index of the reference genome using bowtie-build-- this lets Bowtie2 quickly find candidate locations in the genome where a short read could align without scanning the genome linearly for every read
+2. We aligned out FASTQ reads to the index with bowtie2, which searches for where in the referecne genome each read fits best while allowing small indels/mismatches and write alignments to a SAM file
+3. We converted the SAM file to a BAM file which is easier to process
+4. She took our sorted.bam files and used CoverM to calculate how many reads mapped and how well it is covered for each vOTU

+Today:
+1. Download RStudio
+2. Make a local working directory on your computer
+3. Download .tsv and .R files from bucket /ClassProject/
+4. Make either heatmap of abundance or richness tables

+**what do we see**?